Jacob-Dentes/iot_net_planner/README.md

 - [Defining a Coverage Area](#creating-coverage-area)

 ### DSM Creation
 A Digital Surface Model ([DSM](https://en.wikipedia.org/wiki/Digital_elevation_model)) is an image that gives an elevation at every point in an area.
 Our models use this elevation to predict how much coverage a gateway might provide.
+We need a DSM that encloses the whole desired coverage region and all potential gateways.
 As an example, here is an aspect render for a DSM created for an area around Ithaca, New York:

 ![Image showing an aspect render](https://i.imgur.com/Q1ALz0z.jpeg)